Nearly twenty years ago, I walked into Philadelphia Java Company and I met James Dean.

 August 28, 2000— the day of the shoot.
 I arrived at the studio early and was fully charged, completely ready for the challenge.
 My assistant was a guy named Todd, whose last name I can’t remember to save my life!
-We had a full sweep set up, strobes with soft boxes on stands, and my beloved Hasselblad on the tripod.
+We had a full sweep set up, strobes with soft boxes and umbrellas on stands, and my beloved Hasselblad on the tripod.
 To say I was happy, well— what an understatement.

 Dylan arrived on time and was wearing the most perfect, well-worn white t-shirt.
 Of course he was.
 Didn’t I tell you he was James Dean?

 Todd and I tweaked the lights and after double checking my exposure and composition, I was good to go.

 On set we listened to the Red Hot Chili Peppers record, “Californication” on repeat. (*At the time, my brother, Aaron, and I were obsessed with the song “Scar Tissue.”)
 “With the birds I share this lonely view…” Anthony Kiedis sang as I snapped photo after photo of Dylan.
 Only it wasn’t a lonely view for me— I was wide-eyed and my heart was full.